deecaulcrick/next-blog/all-posts/what-is-an-ip-address.md

 ## The Structure of an IP Address

 IP addresses come in two main versions: IPv4 and IPv6.

 IPv4 dates back to the 1980s when the internet was still a private network owned by the military.
 IPv4 can provide only 4.3 billion addresses which seems like such a huge number but remember: there are around 7 billion people in the world today with each person owning at least one device that can connect to the internet.

-Because of that limitation, the IETF came up with IPv6 which has a potential pool of 340 undecillion addresses — that’s the number 340 followed by 36 zeroes.
+Because of that limitation, the IETF came up with IPv6 which has a potential pool of 340 undecillion addresses — that's the number 340 followed by 36 zeroes.
 But it is only slowly replacing IPv4.

 - **IPv4:** This is the most common type of IP address.
 It’s made up of four sets of numbers (called octets), each ranging from 0 to 255, separated by periods (e.g., 192.168.1.1).
 An IP address has two parts: the network ID, comprising the first three numbers of the address, and a host ID, the fourth number in the address.